Lingyin-Luo/lean-natural-number-game-solutions/README.md

 Here're my solutions to the [natural number game](https://adam.math.hhu.de/#/g/leanprover-community/nng4)

-They might not be the simplest und shortest answer.
+They might not be the simplest und shortest.